 How do you choose which students and families can participate in Wayfinders?

 We invite a variety of students to participate.
-Our students are new to Canada, involved with Child & Family Services, come from Northern communities and/or whose families meet the low-income requirement.
+Our students are new to Canada, involved with Child & Family Services, come from isolated communities and/or whose families meet the low-income requirement.
 Research has shown that these students would most benefit from a little extra support on their way to academic and personal success.

 What is a Student Parent Support Worker?

-Your SPSW can help you make a connection with your child's teacher, discuss academic progress, is willing to help your child connect to resources in the community and can also help your child explore their interests.
+Your SPSW can help you make connections with teachers, discuss academic progress, can connect you to other community resources and help your child explore their interests.

 No matter where you move, your child will always be invited to continue participating in Wayfinders programming.

 How does the long-term incentive (bursary money) work?

 For each year a student participates in the program and successfully obtains all their high school credits, Wayfinders puts $1000 into a trust for the student to use towards post-secondary education (to a maximum of $4000).